Fostering Community and Belonging

 Rationale

 Establish a respectful environment, and remind students of the shared values and expectations in your community agreement.
 A respectful environment allows for academic freedom and the sharing of ideas and perspectives.
+It serves as a foundation for a fuller, more robust consideration of different points of view.
 It also provides an opportunity for members to listen, grow, and expand upon their existing knowledge.

 Try